 Although Jane had received corrective surgery 12 years ago, she was told her incontinence would return as the tissue breaks down over time.

-“When the incontinence first returned, it was a minor inconvenience and would occur only if I sneezed or coughed.
-Within the year it had gotten worse and worse, to the point where it was happening all the time,” Jane said.
+“When the incontinence first returned, it was a minor inconvenience and would occur only if I sneezed or coughed," said Jane.
+"Within the year, it had gotten worse and worse, to the point where it was happening all the time.”

 Jane decided it was time to make an appointment with her gynecologist to discuss her surgical options.
 She was referred to Dr. Leslie Rickey of Yale Urology.

-“Dr. Rickey was terrific.
-I know incontinence is not a matter of life and death, but I told her it was a quality of life issue for me and she completely understood,” Jane said.
-“I am legally blind and need a little bit more assistance at times, and they were always right there to help me.”
-“Dr. Rickey had a great bedside manner and not only did she listen, but she took the time to explain the procedure to me so that I completely understood what to expect.”
-Jane said.
+“Dr. Rickey was terrific," remarked Jane.
+"I know incontinence is not a matter of life and death, but I told her it was a quality of life issue for me and she completely understood.
+I am legally blind and need a little bit more assistance at times, and they were always right there to help me.
+Dr. Rickey had a great bedside manner and not only did she listen, but she took the time to explain the procedure to me so that I completely understood what to expect.”

-“Dr. Rickey finished the surgery in 45 minutes and I had absolutely no aftermath from the anesthesia.
-I went home the same day as the surgery and by the next day my leakage had stopped.”
-Jane said.
+“Dr. Rickey finished the surgery in 45 minutes and I had absolutely no aftermath from the anesthesia," said Jane.
+"I went home the same day as the surgery and by the next day, my leakage had stopped.”

-“It’s a terrific freedom.
-I don’t even have to think about incontinence or the inconvenience of wearing pads.
+“It’s a terrific freedom," said Jane.
+"I don’t even have to think about incontinence or the inconvenience of wearing pads.
 I have a guide dog and I do a great deal of walking, which used to cause a lot of incontinence.
-But now I can take walks without any issues,” Jane said.
-“The result of the surgery was perfect and equally important was that my experience with Dr. Ricky was perfect.
+But now I can take walks without any issues.
+The result of the surgery was perfect, and equally important was that my experience with Dr. Ricky was perfect.
 Not only is Dr. Rickey superb, everyone in her office was friendly, helpful, and professional––and that’s important.
 I would recommend anyone dealing with urinary incontinence to her.”